 My first answer will be: because you’re a brand!
 A portfolio demonstrates your skills and experiences in a way that a résumé, cover letter or even an interview simply can’t!
-The second reason is that the process of putting together a portfolio helps you remember important projects and results you had in your career and you might be forgetting.
-It makes you memorize and remembers different challenges and results you had, this process can help you become more efficient during networking events and also during interviews.
+The second reason is that the process of putting together a portfolio helps you remember important projects and results you had in your career that you might be forgetting.
+It makes you memorize and remembers the different challenges and results you had, and writing your portfolio can help you become more efficient while talking during networking events and during interviews.

 A portfolio demonstrates your skills and experiences in a way that a résumé, cover letter or even an interview simply can’t!

-When I was creating my own portfolio, I struggled for a while because all my references were Design portfolios, not Project/Product Manager references.
-I had great and inspiring Design references but not a single Project/Product Manager portfolio to look at.
+When I was creating my own portfolio, I struggled for a while because all my references were Designer portfolios, not Product & Program Manager references.
+I had great and inspiring Designer references but not a single Product Manager portfolio to look at.

 In my case, I decided to show six different projects.
-When I was writing about the project and process, I talked about a different accomplishment in each project, for example, I wrote about a time where I implemented Scrum and a Kanban board in a startup, I talked about a UX research for an Android App I did, and I also wrote about a process optimization I implemented for the creative team at Hewlett-Packard.
+When I was writing about the project and process, I talked about a different accomplishment in each project, for example, I wrote about a time where I implemented Scrum and a Kanban board at a startup, I talked about a UX research project I did for an iOS and Android App, and I also wrote about a process optimization I implemented for the creative team at Hewlett-Packard.

-PAR Statements describes a problem that you faced, the action you took to overcome that problem, and the result of your action
+PAR Statements describe a problem that you faced, the action you took to overcome that problem, and the result of your action.

-Each portfolio can have a different goal, and you’re the person who is setting this milestone, YAY!
-I wrote a list of general goals and accomplishments you should keep in mind while you’re developing your own portfolio:
+Each of your portfolio’s can have a different goal, and you’re the person who is setting the milestones, YAY!
+I wrote a list of general goals and accomplishments you should keep in mind when you’re developing your own portfolio: